DragonBox/uplift-documentation/source/files/upfile.rst

 Upfile File Overview
 ====================

 The Upfile is maybe the most important file in your project as it describes exactly how Uplift will behave.
-As a package user and nothing more this will be the only file you will have to deal with.
+As a package user this will be the only file you will have to deal with.

 .. note::